Pueblo Crime Beat: Fugitives sought

 A tuner box, infotainment system and sub-amp combo, with a combined value of $13,000, were reported stolen from a 2015 Subaru WRX belonging to the Car Pros dealership in the 1300 block of North Santa Fe Avenue, according to a June 20 report.

-A silver/gold 2000 Chevy 150 pick-up ($3,500) was reported stolen from the 300 block of North Kingston Avenue June 23.
+A silver/gold 2000 Chevrolet-150 pick-up ($3,500) was reported stolen from the 300 block of North Kingston Avenue on June 23.
 No key is needed to start the vehicle, the report notes.

-An unidentified man with "Leonard" tattooed across his back took a gold 1998 Nissan Maxima ($800) on a test drive but never returned the vehicle to a repair garage in the 130 block of Randal Lane, according to a June 24 deputy's report.
+An unidentified man with "Leonard" tattooed across his back took a gold 1998 Nissan Maxima ($800) on a test drive but never returned the vehicle to a repair garage in the 130 block of Randal Lane, according to a June 24 Pueblo County Sheriff’s Office deputy's report.

 A green 2003 Ford Focus ($800) was reported stolen from the 400 block of West 30th Street Sunday.